![]() |

 or his piece of wood?
 The utmost in art is a complete fairness

-object.
+to the object.
 There is a making one of artist

 and material, and the result of this is art.
 This